yogesh-1305/Bluetooth-Finder-Android/README.md

 # Bluetooth Finder
-Simple bluetooth which can find and show your nearby bluetooth devices
+Simple bluetooth application which can find and show your nearby bluetooth devices